for the next 100 years

 What do you do when you arrive at the future you’ve envisioned?
 You look around the next bend.
 You look over the next hill.

-After several years of discussion and consultation, in 2012 the UNH Board of Governors authorized University leadership to launch a fundraising drive of $100 million.
+After several years of discussion and consultation, in 2012 the University of New Haven Board of Governors authorized University leadership to launch a fundraising drive of $100 million.
 Why?

 The University was enjoying unprecedented stability and growth.
 Alumni support—in the form of annual giving and attendance at reunions and other events—was up dramatically.
-But most important, UNH’s leaders had successfully implemented the strategic plan that the Board had adopted a decade earlier, and they now put forward a new and compelling vision for the University.
+But most important, the University of New Haven’s leaders had successfully implemented the strategic plan that the Board had adopted a decade earlier, and they now put forward a new and compelling vision for the University.

 Our goal is to grow our endowment by $35 million.